 Moreover, such a feature would allow the bag to slide further along the thicker parts of the hip belt instead of only sitting towards the front where the hip belt would be the thinnest.

 Not Very Water Resistant

-Despite claims that the Tamrac 5627 bag is water resistant, my experience have demonstrated that this is only true in light rain or mist.
+Despite claims that the Tamrac 5627 bag is water resistant, my experiences have demonstrated that this is only true in light rain or mist.

 The bag actually gets quite wet in more moderate rainfall, and it would require a rain cover or letting it hide under my rain poncho for true water resistance.

 That said, when the bag gets wet, it takes a while for it to dry.
 So letting the bag get wet is not something I want.